 Additional measures announced today include:

-- The launch of an interchange programme.
-This will enable the government to get secondees from the business world into its procurement teams and allow civil servants to get real commercial experience.
+- the launch of an interchange programmeto enable the government to get secondees from the business world into its procurement teams and allow civil servants to get real commercial experience

-- Local Government Support.
-Today, Baroness Eaton, Chair of the Local Government Group has also announced her support for the new measures and the intention that Local Government will also make their opportunities available on Contracts Finder and use a simplified pre-qualification questionnaire.
+- local government support – Baroness Eaton, Chair of the Local Government Group has also announced her support for the new measures and the intention that local government will also make their opportunities available on Contracts Finder and use a simplified pre-qualification questionnaire

-‘Mystery Shopper’ & SME Panel opportunities.
-These will allow people to contact the government if they see a tender that they don’t understand, or if they think procurers could be even more open and transparent.
+- ‘Mystery Shopper’ & SME Panel opportunities, allowing people to contact the government if they see a tender that they don’t understand, or if they think procurers could be even more open and transparent

 Notes to editors

-- The measures being announced today follow comments from SMEs on the Number 10 ‘problem with procurement’ online feedback facility which was launched on 1 December 2010: http://www.number10.gov.uk/problemwithprocurement [external website]
+The measures being announced today follow comments from SMEs on the Number 10 ‘problem with procurement’ online feedback facility launched on 1 December 2010.

-- Improve the transparency of public procurement opportunities; and
+- improve the transparency of public procurement opportunities